Eastend: Flood of 1952

 In the fall and winter of 1951 the town saw a record amount of snow.
-In the spring of 1952, unusually warm weather melted the snow quickly and caused a massive flood in Eastend.
+In the spring of 1952, unusually warm weather melted the snow quickly and caused a breach of the Eastend Dam and a massive flood in Eastend.
 The town was evacuated and residents found refuge with friends and family that lived in nearby towns.
 The water receded after three days, leaving immense amounts of destruction in its wake.
 A few years later a dyke was constructed along the river to prevent history from repeating itself.

 Discovery of "Scotty" the Tyrannosaurs Rex

 On August 16, 1991, then high school teacher, Robert Gebhardt from Eastend joined local palaeontologists on a prospecting expedition to the exposed bedrock along the Frenchman River Valley to learn how fossils are found and identified in the field.
 Within a half a day, he discovered the base of a heavily worn tooth, and a vertebra from the tail, both suggesting that they belonged to a T. rex.